I advertise the papers I think a lot about through my X highlights.

 TL; DR: Tracking how computer scientists responded to the unexpected success of AlexNet and the deep learning revolution it sparked, we highlight scientific breakthroughs as a mechanism for power reconfiguration within the field.

-Presented at The 2024 Annual Workshop of the ASIS&T Special Interest Groups for Metrics and Scientific and Technical Information.
+Presented at The 2024 Joint Workshop of the ASIS&T Special Interest Groups for Metrics and Scientific and Technical Information.

 Cultural Ties in American Sociology [Preprint]